 During 2024, we reviewed the Council's financial sustainability including a focus on the actions, plans and arrangements to bridge funding gaps and address financial pressures over the medium term.
-We found that the Council's arrangements do not provide assurance that it can identify strategic transformation in the short and medium term of the scale required by its financial position.
-This, combined with its low level of reserves and spiralling costs in some service areas, puts the Council's financial sustainability at serious risk.
+We found that although the Council has arrangements to support its financial sustainability, these arrangements are not effective in addressing the scale of its budget gap and low reserves, which provide a significant risk to its long-term sustainability without transformational change.